This post may contain affiliate links. Please read my disclosure.

 Notes

-- Keep It Creamy - homemade ice cream can turn hard as we don't add preservatives, however Xanthan gum or a couple tablespoon of vodka will help keep it creamy.
+- Homemade ice cream can turn hard or icy as we don't add preservatives, however Xanthan gum or a couple tablespoon of vodka will help keep it creamy.

 Chris says